Science

 Preliminary clinical trials in healthy volunteers show quantifiable improvements in immune parameters :

-- In a randomized, double-blind trial (24 healthy adults), 60 days of ashwagandha supplementation (600 mg extract per day) resulted in a significant increase in the number of white blood cells and lymphocytes compared to placebo.
+- In a double-blind, randomized trial (24 healthy adults), 60 days of ashwagandha supplementation (600 mg of extract per day) resulted in a significant increase in the number of white blood cells and lymphocytes compared to placebo.

 In contrast, the placebo group showed either stagnation or even a slight decline in these immune subpopulations at the same time.
-Ashwagandha therefore appears to stimulate both adaptive immunity (via T and B) and innate immunity (via NK).
+Ashwagandha therefore appears to stimulate bothadaptive immunity (via T and B) and theinnate immunity (via NK).

 Again, volunteers on placebo had no notable change in their Ig over the same period.